jaya4ever/Week1-challenge-hw/README.md

 # Refactoring Horiseon Project
-Refactored code based to include semantic HTML elements and consolodated CSS
+Refactored code based to include semantic HTML elements and consolodated CSS.

 Refactoring existing code (improving it without changing what it does) to meet a certain set of standards or to implement a new technology is a common task for front-end and junior developers.
 For this particular Challenge, a marketing agency has hired you to refactor an existing site to make it more accessible.